 - karst geology based on MN DNR map.

-View the interactive Vulnerable Groundwater Area Map To access all of the mapping layers select the layer list icon in the upper left corner of the map page.
+To access all of the mapping layers select the layer list icon in the upper left corner of the map page.
 To view a layer, check the box to the left of the layer title.
+Note that some adjustments were made to the Drinking Water Supply Management Area layers in January 2023.